New York Office

 Andrew Silverman is an appellate lawyer focusing on high-stakes, precedent-setting cases nationwide.
 A distinguishing feature of Andrew’s practice is that clients routinely call on him in the trial court to win the case even before the appeal.

-Drawing on his years of experience as a trial attorney in the Civil Division of the U.S. Department of Justice, Andrew collaborates with the trial court team to serve as the point person for law-intensive brief-writing and strategy.
-Andrew is frequently brought in from the outset to work on motions to dismiss, preliminary-injunction briefing, and summary-judgment motions.
-If the case proceeds toward trial, Andrew leads strategizing and briefing on jury instructions, motions in limine, Daubert motions, other pre-trial briefing, mid-trial objections and motions practice, motions for judgment as a matter of law, and motions for a new trial.
+Andrew is a skilled brief writer who works on significant motions in the trial court to prevent any need for appeal by winning the case first.
+Drawing on his years as a trial attorney at the U.S. Department of Justice, Andrew collaborates with the trial court team to serve as the point person for law-intensive brief-writing and strategy.
+Andrew is frequently retained to work on motions to dismiss, preliminary-injunction briefing, and summary-judgment motions.
+If the case proceeds toward trial, Andrew leads strategizing and all manner of briefing from jury instructions to motions in limine to mid-trial objections and pocket briefs to post-trial motions for judgment as a matter of law and for a new trial.

 In addition, Andrew focuses on readying cases for appeal by perfecting critical appellate issues and teeing them up in the most favorable posture.
 Andrew has brought these special skills to bear for some of the world’s largest companies in their most important cases, including for Oracle (against Google and the U.S. Department of Labor), PricewaterhouseCoopers (against MF Global), and Gilead Sciences (under the False Claims Act and in a mass products liability action involving tens of thousands of plaintiffs).